amrutha-thalappan/UserManagement/readme.md

 mvn test
 * launch the application
 mvn spring-boot:run
-#### Run the application from pre built package
+#### Run the application from pre-built package
 * Download pre-built application jar "usermanagement-1.0.0.jar" from the [release](https://github.com/amrutha-thalappan/UserManagement/releases/tag/v1.0)
 * open command prompt and change directory where usermanagement-1.0.0.jar is downloaded
 * run the command
   java -jar usermanagement-1.0.0.jar
 ### UserManual
-Once the application has been started, the Swagger specification, User management APIs and Database can be accesed as described below:
+Once the application has been started, the Swagger specification, User management APIs and Database can be accessed as described below:
 #### Access API Specification
 * open http://localhost:8080 in browser in order to view the swagger specification about user management API
 #### Access API
 * Postman collection 'User APIs.postman_collection.json' has been created and stored inside [postman_collection](https://github.com/amrutha-thalappan/UserManagement/tree/master/src/test/resources) folder inside project.
 * Import and open the collection in Postman
-* The succesfull registration API is stored inside 'User Registration' folder and all the validation APIs are stored in a folder 'Error cases' inside 'User Registration' folder
+* The successful registration API is stored inside 'User Registration' folder and all the validation APIs are stored in a folder 'Error cases' inside 'User Registration' folder
-* The succesfull user retrieval API is stored inside 'Retrieve User' folder and all the validation APIs are stored in a folder 'Error cases' inside 'Retrive User' folder
+* The successful user retrieval API is stored inside 'Retrieve User' folder and all the validation APIs are stored in a folder 'Error cases' inside 'Retrieve User' folder
 #### Access Database
 A folder called 'data' having the h2 database files will be created in the first run of the application.
 Data will be restored to the database in each subsequent execution.
 To view the database: